Beautiful and lonely settings

 Lighthouses hold a special place in American lore.
-Before the jet age, these coastal beacons were the most important landmarks for anyone who traveled by ship.
+Before the jet age, these coastal beacons were the most important landmarks for anyone who traveled by ship, such as the Pigeon Point Light Station (pictured).
 Sailing is no longer a necessity for international travel, but lighthouses still have a role to play in modern times.
 Today's lighthouses are automated, so light keepers — the air traffic controllers of their day — are no longer needed.

 Lighthouses fascinate because of the historic (and sometimes fictional) stories that surround them and their gorgeous yet lonely settings.
 Here’s our short list of the standouts.